TL;DR:

 Actions:

-- List all stakeholders who interact with your product decisions
+- List all stakeholders who influence or are impacted by your product decisions

-Pitfall: Treating all stakeholders the same leads to information overload for some and insufficient detail for others.
+Pitfall: Treating all stakeholders the same leads to information overload for some and under-communication with others.

-Done: You have a stakeholder matrix with communication preferences, frequency, and information depth requirements.
+Done when: You have a stakeholder map with communication preferences and information needs for each person.

 Actions: